Sister Nivedita: Meeting with Swami Vivekananda

 She started taking interest in the teachings of Gautama Buddha, and her discussions with Swami Vivekananda were an alternate source of peace and benediction.
 She wrote:

 To not a few of us, the words of Swami Vivekananda came as living water to men perishing of thirst.
 Many of us had been conscious for years past of that growing uncertainty and despair with regard to Religion, which has beset the intellectual life of Europe for half a century.
 Belief in the dogmas of Christianity had become impossible to us, and we had no means, such as we now hold, by which to separate the doctrinal shell from the kernel of reality in our faith.
 To these the Vedanta has given intellectual confirmation and philosophical expression of their own mistrusted intuitions.

-Vivekananda's principles and teachings influenced her and this brought about a visible change in her.
-Seeing the fire and passion in her, Swami Vivekananda could foresee her future role in India.
-25 March 1898, was the holiest and most unforgettable day of Nivedita's (Margaret) life.
-That was the day on which her guru dedicated her to God and to the service of India.
+Vivekananda's principles and teachings influenced Nivedita.
+Impressed by her passion and seeing potential in her, on 25 March 1898, Vivekananda dedicated her to God and to the service of India.

 Vivekananda had toured the Indian subcontinent extensively, acquiring first-hand knowledge of the conditions prevailing in British India.
 In his opinion, education was the panacea for all evils plaguing contemporary Indian society, especially that of Indian women.
 Margaret was chosen for the role of educating Indian women.
 In his letter to Margaret, Vivekananda wrote, "Let me tell you frankly that I am now convinced that you have a great future in the work for India.
 What was wanted was not a man but a woman, a real lioness, to work for the Indians, women especially."